February is American Heart Month. It’s the nation’s yearly reminder to be more in tune to your beating heart.

 My brother missed out on so much — in particular, seeing his nephews grow up to be such fine young men, attending his nephew’s Big Fat Greek Wedding, getting to know and love his new niece, celebrating our dad’s 96th birthday, and just spending more time with me.

 Eighty percent of premature heart disease and strokes are preventable.
 Take steps today to reduce your risk factors.
-Remember… strive for progress, not perfection.
+Keep in mind that the goal is to strive for progress, not perfection.